MicrosoftDocs/architecture-center/docs/serverless-quest/functions-app-security.md

 ---
 # Serverless Functions security

-This article describes Azure services and activities security personnel can implement at each stage of the serverless adoption cycle.
+This article describes Azure services and activities security personnel can implement for serverless Functions.
 These guidelines and resources help develop secure code and deploy secure applications to the cloud.

 ## Planning